siberianfox/g2wiki/Overview-of-Motion-Processing.md

 1. parser, pretty obvious, but it also puts moves into the planner as blocks

-2. back-planner, where it takes the last inserted block (and what would be the last to execute) and plans from there “backward” to the currently executing block.
+2. back-planner, where it takes the most recently inserted block (and what would be the last to execute) and plans from there “backward” to the currently executing block.
 This stage only handles feedrate limits to ensure the machine can stop before it runs out of moves, and setting the cornering speeds.

 3. just-in-time (JIT) forward-planner, where it computes the head (jerk-bound acceleration), body (cruise), and tail (deceleration) sections of the next block past the one currently running

 All of these parts so far we generally lump together and call the “planner” conversationally.

-4. Execution, or “the exec,” where it breaks the head, body, and tail sections into the next linear-acceleration segment that is generally between ¼ to 1ms in length (depending on hardware and configuration), and computes the start and end velocity, number of steps for each motor (Via kinematics), and duration of said segment and puts it where the loader can get it
+4. Execution, or “the exec,” where it breaks the head, body, and tail sections into the next linear-acceleration segment that is generally between 0.25ms to 1ms in length (depending on hardware and configuration), and computes the start and end velocity, number of steps for each motor (Via kinematics), and duration of said segment and puts it where the loader can get it

 5. The loader, which takes the next segment and loads it into the runtime between steps